naure/YaP/README.md

-Yap
+# YaP

+A modern shell language derived from Python.

+* auto-gen TOC:
+{:toc}

 # Design Goals

 ## Truly integrated

-Mix Shell and Python expressions.
+Mix Shell and Python expressions, both ways.
 Outputs can be used directly as strings, or easily interpreted in various ways.

-Lots of conveniences for scripting: $1 for program arguments, $env_var, listdir, read, ...
+Lots of straight-forward conveniences for arguments, files and strings handling.

 Command interpolation with { any(expression) }.

 ## Safe: